leoric-braich/Fetch-Quest/README.md

 ===========
 A Game Design Project developed by:Stone Bridge High School Programming and Robotics Club

-The team:As far as I can remember (sorry if I forget anyone or misspell your name).
+THE TEAM (As far as I can remember (sorry if I forget anyone or misspell your name):
 Team Leaders:
 	Jordan Hale,
 	Calaway Childress,